Faculty Resources and FAQs for the Spring 2021 Semester

-In the interest of the health and safety of students, staff, and faculty, the Office of Accessibility Resources (OAR) will not be proctoring exams during the fall semester.
+In the interest of the health and safety of students, staff, and faculty, the Office of Accessibility Resources (OAR) will not be proctoring exams.
 All exams should be administered online or through other remote assessment methods by faculty.
 The Testing Center in Duffy 264 will be available by reservation to eligible OAR-registered students who require a distraction-reduced setting.

 Yes, all students must receive a mid-semester assessment.

-The updated Fall 2020 calendar can be found here
+The updated Spring 2021 calendar can be found here.

 For faculty who feel confident using the technology but may wish to have some classroom management assistance.
 An example: simply being alerted when a remote student has a question: one option might be to ask a student in the face-to-face class to monitor the zoom room and provide you with cues.
 This can be the model of a classroom helper and is optimal for faculty comfortable with the technology.

 You can find our faculty resource sheet for remote learning here.